abarker/abarker.github.io/content/understanding_python_imports.rst

 and then importing the module or subpackage.
 (In fact, a package directory or subdirectory, i.e., a directory with an `__init__.py` file, should *never* appear in the `sys.path` list.
 Doing that can introduce subtle bugs which can be difficult to find.
-Only the *parent* directory of the package should ever appear in `sys.path`.)
+Only the *parent* directory of the top-level package directory should ever appear in `sys.path`.)

+Absolute imports can always be used, in any Python module, regardless of whether it is inside a package or outside of a package.
 Absolute imports *require* that the directory containing either the top-level package directory or the non-package module being imported be discoverable on the `sys.path` list.
-Absolute imports can always be used, in any Python module, regardless of whether it is inside a package or outside of a package.

-Absolute imports for modules inside packages use a dotted-path syntax, e.g.,
+Absolute imports for modules inside packages use a dotted-path syntax.
+For
+example:

 .. code-block:: python

    import my_package.foo

-This statement would import the module `foo` located in the `foo.py` file under the name `my_package.foo` (an `as` keyword could be used to create an alias if desired).
-The next subsection covers the relation of these dotted paths to the filesystem objects.
-Once these dotted paths are understood absolute imports will be much easier to discuss.
+This statement imports the module `foo`, located in the `foo.py` file.
+The `foo` module is accessible under the name `my_package.foo`.
+An `as` keyword could have been used to create an alias if desired.
+The next subsection covers the syntax of these dotted paths and their relation to the files and directories of the filesystem.
+Once dotted paths are understood absolute imports will be much easier to discuss.

 Absolute dotted paths and the filesystem
 ----------------------------------------